Some More Crochet Easter Eggs

 4. Decrease around [6]

-making-the-head-iittle-crochet-spiderNext, make a puff stitch.
-To get a nice plump head, yarn over and pull through 4 times (you’ll have 9 loops on your hook).
-Chain 1 and join back to the body with a slip stitch in the same place.
+[yrh, insert hook into st, yrh and pull up yarn] four times, yrh, draw through all 9 loops on hook, chain 1 and join back to the body with a slip stitch in the same place.
 Fasten off and sew in the head ends.

-Before you snip them short, pull the legs really tight to make sure they won’t become undone.
-This is why it’s best to use acrylic yarn, it’s less likely to break off when you pull.
+Before you snip them short, pull the legs really tight to make sure the knots won’t become undone.
+This is why it’s best to use acrylic yarn; it’s less likely to break off when you pull.

 crochet-spider-pattern